Farrah Abraham: Drama Over Amber Portwood Wedding And Breakup With Simon Saran

 “While some of the show’s fans assumed that Amber’s gesture meant that the feud between her and Farrah was finally settling down… they were wrong.”

-In fact, Abraham went on a tirade against Amber and fiancé Matt Baier as she called them criminals and said the couple was only using her to get more attention for themselves.
+In fact, Abraham went on a tirade against Amber and fiance Matt Baier as she called them criminals and said the couple was only using her to get more attention for themselves.

 “They lie and they need to stop using me to get attention for their wedding and [Matt Baier]’s book.
 I want nothing to do with their criminal behavior or lying evil groups of people they associate with.”